INNOVATIVE EMPLOYER RETIREMENT PLANS

-Aptus Financial is building a new, unique 401(k) practice because we think the industry needs to be re-built from the ground up to dramatically reduce opaque fees and to refocus on education and individual counseling, which is really what helps both sponsors and participants improve outcomes—ultimately higher retirement incomes and financial peace of mind.
+Aptus Financial is building a new, unique qualified retirement plan practice because we think the industry needs to be re-built from the ground up to dramatically reduce opaque fees and to refocus on education and individual counseling, which is really what helps both sponsors and participants improve outcomes—ultimately higher retirement incomes and financial peace of mind.
 We've always tried to do things the right way, with just one objective in mind: helping our clients achieve their financial goals.
-We bring that some mentality to our 401(k) offering, which we believe represents the future of the industry.
+We bring that same mentality to our qualified retirement plan offering, which we believe represents the future of the industry.
 Not just different or better, but the most ethical and transparent program possible.
 This is a mission for us.

-Perhaps the biggest barriers to evaluating a change in your 401(k) plan are inertia—“if it ain’t broke, don’t fix it”—and entrenched, long-term relationships—“our current provider does a great job.”
+Perhaps the biggest barriers to evaluating a change in your qualified retirement plan is inertia—“if it ain’t broke, don’t fix it”—and entrenched, long-term relationships—“our current provider does a great job.”
 So why change?
 Why should you give us a call?

-Do the funds in your plan consistently beat passively managed alternatives?
+Do the funds in your plan consistently beat passively-managed, index fund alternatives?

 Is your current adviser a true fiduciary, both as defined by ERISA Section 3(38) and in the truer sense of having no conflicts of interest?

-Are you willing to pay more than you should in 401(k) fees in order to maintain your current relationship?
+Are you willing to let your employees pay more than they should in plan fees in order to maintain relationships with your current providers?

 Our fixed fees are low and shrink as a percentage of assets over time.
-Many traditional 401(k) advisors charge a percentage of plan assets so the fees naturally increase as your assets grow over time.
+Many traditional qualified retirement plan advisers charge a percentage of plan assets so the fees naturally increase as your assets grow over time.
 At Aptus, our transparent fees reflect actual services provided and generally correlate with the number of active plan participants.